-Our publishing portfolio includes five subscription journals, and three open access titles, that are essential reading for both researchers and clinicians.
+Our publishing portfolio includes five subscription journals, and four open-access titles, that are essential reading for both researchers and clinicians.

 Bioscientifica has migrated journal platforms

 Our journals have been migrated to Sheridan PubFactory.
 Your IP ranges have been transferred from HighWire so you will have uninterrupted access during the transition.
-In addition, we will be lowering the access controls during the transition to ensure continued usage.
 The new URLs are below.

 |Journal title||Old URL||New URL|

 The following browsers are supported: Chrome (latest version), Firefox (latest version), Safari (latest version) and Internet Explorer 11 or above.

 - Log in to your PubFactory account at https://ams.bioscientifica.com using your Bioscientifica username and password supplied by Turpin Distribution